ANTON PERICH: True Revolutionary

-There’s so much I could say, but it’s altogether too much for me to try to put it into words right now.
+There’s so much I could say about Anton Perich, but it’s altogether too much for me to try to put it into words.
 I’ll leave it to the incomparable Mr. Perich to do this better than I ever could.

 Your life history is fascinating!
 Please talk about your work running an underground film program in Paris in the late 1960s.

 AP: Thank you.
 I was making some super 8 movies then.
 All lost now, except one, “Le retour d’ Eurydice”, in which I was starring.
 Raphael Bassan directed it.
 An early French underground film, recently screened at Beaubourg.
 This was 16mm production, and well preserved.

 Anyway, there was this wonderful villa with gardens on Boulevard Raspail, just a few short blocks from La Coupolle.
 It was housing the old American Center, a complex of art studios and various music and theater activities.
 Later they tore it down to put the Carier skyscraper.
 I saw there many international productions and created a few.
 But one thing was missing, underground films.
 So I proposed to show films there one night weekly, in a small studio in the basement, and sometimes in the gardens, on the grass.
 It was a success.
 I was making films and my friends were making films and there was no place to show them regularly in Paris.